Your Ultimate Guide to Navigating College Life and Finances

 College life questions

-3. How can I make friends in college?
+- How can I save money in college?

-6. How do I manage my time in college?
+- How do I manage my student loans?

-7. What are the best clubs and organizations to join?
+- What are the best ways to finance my education?

-9. What should I know about college life?
+- What should I know about student loans?

-10. What should I know about dorm life?
+- What should I know about the FAFSA?

 Financial questions